RanaMuhammadUmair/Battle_Brief_Bulwark/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- NATO for inspiration and use case scenarios
+- NATO for collaboration inspiration and use case scenarios
 - The open-source community for tools and libraries
 - All contributors who have helped shape this project